NecsusECS/Necsus/README.md

 1. Invokes all the systems tagged with the `saveSys` pragma
 2. Serializes the results as a JSON object, where the names of the keys are the names of the _types_ returned from the save systems
-3. Returns the serialized JSON string
+3. Writes the serialized JSON to a stream

 ```nim
 import necsus